DiljotSG/Throne-Backend/docs/SETUP.md

 Below is a list of system variables utilized by the Throne backend service.

 - `THRONE_USE_DB` - When defined will use the DB persistence layer rather than the stubs.
 Used for testing DB implementation locally.
+The use of this flag requres that the environment variables `DB_HOSTNAME` and `DB_PASSWORD` to be set.
+Otherwise we will fallback to the stub implementation.
+NOTE: Do not run unit tests with this flag turned on.